Stochastic Approximation with Block Coordinate Optimal Stepsizes: Convergence analysis

 \subsubsection{Rates of convergence}

-First, with a constant stepsize schedule, we have linear convergence to a neighborhood of~$x_*$ as stated by the following corollary. \begin{corollary} Consider the conceptual BCOS method~\eqref{eqn:bcosw-conceptual} and fix the stepsize schedule $\alpha_t = \alpha$ where $\alpha$ satisfies $\alpha\lambda<1$.
+First, with a constant stepsize schedule, we have linear convergence to a neighborhood of~$x_*$ as stated by the following corollary. \begin{corollary} Consider the conceptual BCOS method~\eqref{eqn:bcosw-conceptual} with a constant step size schedule $\alpha_t = \alpha$ where $\alpha$ satisfies $\alpha\lambda<1$.
 Then under Assumption~\ref{assum:aiming}, we have

 where $B_\ast$ is defined in~\eqref{eqn:c*}. \end{corollary}